Autopsy of Frank Ocean’s Coachella 2023 show in Indio, California

 AMBIENCE 001: “MET HIM AT COACHELLA”

-On Sunday, April 16, Frank Ocean closed out weekend one of Coachella at the Empire Polo Club in Indio, California, with perhaps his most unique and controversial performance to date.
+On Sunday, April 16, 2023, Frank Ocean closed out weekend one of Coachella at the Empire Polo Club in Indio, California, with perhaps his most unique and controversial performance to date.
 It was his first live concert in six years, first live event in four years, and his third time performing at North America’s largest music festival, after his 2011 appearance with Odd Future and his 2012 solo set.
-Goldenvoice (Coachella’s promoter) originally booked Ocean to headline their 2020 festival, but ultimately canceled the event after the outbreak of COVID-19, later rescheduling him for 2023.
+Goldenvoice (Coachella’s promoter) had originally booked Ocean to headline their 2020 festival, but the company was forced to cancel the event after the outbreak of COVID-19.
+Ocean would ultimately be rescheduled for 2023.

-A few months before his 2023 show, Ocean published an open letter expressing his intention to return to the “album model,” rather than the singles-focused strategy he adopted after his 2016 projects, Endless and Blonde.
-This note sparked online speculation that Coachella might be part of his next album’s promotional campaign.
+A few months before his fateful performance, Ocean published an open letter expressing his intention to return to the “album model,” rather than the singles-focused strategy he adopted after his 2016 projects, Endless and Blonde.
+The note sparked speculation among fans that Coachella could be part of a promotional campaign for his next album.

 It’s been so long, but I have missed you.
 I wanna talk about why I’m here, ‘cause it’s not because of a new album.
 It’s because—not that there’s not a new album—[*crowd cheers*]—but there’s not right now; chill, chill, chill, it’s not right now—[*Ocean and crowd laugh*].
 These last couple of years, my life changed so much.
 My brother [Ryan Breaux] and I, we came to this festival a lot… One of my fondest memories is watching Rae Sremmurd with my brother and Travis [“Taco” Bennett]… We were just dancing in that tent to that music, and I know [Ryan] would have been so excited to be here with all of us.